jparkerweb/pixel-banner/README.md

 ### Other Features

-- Option to display fast **select banner icon** with Banner Image selection modal
+- Option to display fast **select banner icon**, open Banner Image selection modal to select local image
-- Option to display **icon for view banner in fullscreen** display
+- Option to display **view banner icon**, immersive view full image
 - Set **default folder path** when opening the Banner Image selection modal
 - Automatically **show release notes** after plugin updates
-- Option to display **pin icon** for save banner image from API to local folder
+- Option to display **pin icon**, save banner image from API to local folder
-- Option to display **refresh icon** to get new random image
+- Option to display **refresh icon**, get new random image
 - Set **pinned images folder** path to save pinned image for permanent banner
-- **Clean orphaned images** in pinned images folder
+- **Clean orphaned images**, clean unlinked images in pinned images folder
 - Select **size and orientation** of images when fetch from images providers
 - Choose **number of images** when fetch from images providers
 - Set **default keywords** for fetch when no specific keyword is provided